denis23x/takabase-ssr/src/assets/markdown/help/road-map.md

-# Roadmap
+### Roadmap

 We're excited to share with you our plans to improve our app in the near future.
 Some of the improvements you can expect to see in the coming weeks and months include enhanced features and functionality, a more intuitive user interface, and faster loading times.
-We'll also be working to optimize our app for different devices and operating systems to ensure seamless performance across all platforms.{.alert}
+We'll also be working to optimize our app for different devices and operating systems to ensure seamless performance across all platforms.

 - [ ] [Migrate to webP]{.block}
 - [ ] [Download markdown]{.block}